-In the Interactive Advertising Bureau's (IAB) "Native Advertising Playbook," the IAB breaks down native advertising into six categories (in-feed units, paid search units, recommendation widgets, promoted listings, in-ad with native element units, and custom).
-According to Moz, sponsored content or sponsored articles are categorized in IAB's in-feed category.
-In Moz's article "Everything You Need To Know About Sponsored Content," author Chad Pollitt illustrates how "banner blindness" has forced marketers, brands, and advertisers to seek out new effective content promotion methods from influencer marketing to native advertising.
-Similar to API's definition of sponsored content, Moz remarks
+On the other hand, the Interactive Advertising Bureau's (IAB) "Native Advertising Playbook” breaks down native advertising into six categories (in-feed units, paid search units, recommendation widgets, promoted listings, in-ad with native element units, and custom).
+According to Moz, sponsored content or sponsored articles are categorized under IAB's in-feed category.
+Moz author Chad Pollitt illustrates how "banner blindness" has forced marketers, brands, and advertisers to seek out new effective content promotion methods from influencer marketing to native advertising:

-Digiday's article "Time To Define Native Advertising," differentiates sponsored content from native advertising, advertising content, brand content, and content marketing.
-Digiday gives the following examples:
+Better yet, Digiday's article "Time To Define Native Advertising," differentiates sponsored content from native advertising, advertising content, brand content, and content marketing:

-- Native Advertising - Facebook's Sponsored Stories, Twitter's Promoted Tweets.
+- Native Advertising - Instagram sponsored posts, YouTube in-video shopping ads.
 Ad units that can only be bought and displayed on one platform.

-- Advertising Content - BuzzFeed's listicles, Forbes' BrandVoice.
+- Advertising Content - BuzzFeed listicles, Forbes BrandVoice.
 Advertising in the form of content but not display advertising.
 Often labeled as sponsored content.

-- Brand Content - Red Bull's YouTube channel.
-What brands produce on their own and run through their own distribution channels.
+- Brand Content - Red Bull YouTube channel.
+Content brands produce on their own and run through their own distribution channels.
 Brands functioning as publishers.

 What Is Sponsored Content With Influencers?

-Sponsored content with influencers or influencer marketing takes the sponsored content model between brands and publishers and inserts top social media influencers as the publisher.
-Done well, sponsored content with influencers is an effective approach to content marketing because it leverages and aligns all the significant advantages of top social media influencers (positioning, audience reach, social engagement) with the brand's marketing objectives in order to create custom messaging that resonates and has relevancy with each influencer's fans, followers, subscribers.
+Influencer marketing takes the sponsored content model between brands and publishers and inserts top social media influencers as the publisher.
+Done well, influencer sponsored content is an effective approach to content marketing because it leverages and aligns all the significant advantages of social media influencers (positioning, audience reach, social engagement) with the brand's marketing objectives.
+In turn, brands can create custom messaging that resonates and has relevance with influencers’ fans, followers, and subscribers.